glitch003/currencies/README.md

-This version was forked to add bitcoin specific features!!
+This version was forked to add bitcoin specific features.
+Specifically, it polls the bitpay API on every single pageload (terrible, I know) and then adjusts the prices on the page to be more current.
+This is because shopify's built in currency object's exchange rates are only updated every 12 hours and bitcoin is volatile.

 Original readme: